fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I am now using this version for testing against CAN1602BUT.
 I have added some new code for framehandler so that I can see what traffic is passing.

+I have also added code to eventhandler to see the node number and event number of incoming events.